Operating principle system 1: pressure on the neck

 All bridles of system 3 may also be used as a halter.

-Operating principle system 4: Pressure on the nose and cheeks, chin crossed reining.
+Operating principle system 4: Pressure on the nose and cheeks, chin crossed reins.

 System: